Branimir Jelić: In exile (second decade)

 In June 1940, Jelić was taken to a camp on the Isle of Man, where he was imprisoned until late 1945.
-Thus, he was prevented from taking a high position among the leadership of the Axis-allied Independent State of Croatia (Nezavisna Država Hrvatska, NDH).
+Thus, he was prevented from taking a high position among the leadership of the Axis puppet-state Independent State of Croatia (Nezavisna Država Hrvatska, NDH).

 After being released he continued his nationalist networking in London and established contacts to like-minded Croats as well as personalities of anti-Communist leanings.
 The Security Service (MI5) came to the conclusion that he served as "a focal point" for worldwide Croatian exile activities.
 He tried to intervene at the British government in favour of Croatian political refugees, most of them Ustaše and their kin, who were threatened by Tito's Yugoslavia.
 Finally in May 1949 Jelić was allowed to enter West Berlin.